8 Biblical Reasons to Stand with Israel Today

 - The New Covenant.
 In Jeremiah and Ezekiel, God says in words almost parallel: “For the time will come that I will take My Law and I will make a new covenant with you, and I will put My Spirit within you” (Jer.
 31:31-33; Ezek.
 36:27).

-iv.
-The greatest gift: the wonder of the gift of Jesus to mankind.
+The wonder of the gift of Jesus to mankind.
 John 3:16 explains that “God so loved the world that He gave His only begotten Son.”
 He gave Him through the Jews, and He came as a Jew.
 Jesus Himself, speaking to the woman of Samaria, said, “Salvation is of the Jews” (John 4:22).

 So Scripture speaks to us very clearly: We’re dealing with the root of everything that has to do with the revelation of God to humankind.
-The proof of this today is in the very existence of the Jews as a people and the fact that they’ve been recovered as a nation (Ezek.
+Today’s proof exists today in the Jews as a people and in the fact of their national recovery (Ezek.
 37).

 2) Spiritual Link